pskokovic/hello_test_automation_java/README.md

-# hello_test_automation_java
+# Hello Automation in Testing
+### Java Programming Language

-This project is used to test environment setup for test automation course.
+This project is used to test the environment setup for test automation course.